outbrain/GomJabbar/docs/user-guide.md

     exclude:
     # a list of tags used for excluding targets containing these tags (can be empty)
 ```

+The items that are included and not in the exclude list will become valid targets for fault injection.

+Notes:
+* Tags are a collection, thus the filtering rule  is service tags intersection with the filter include tags must not be empty,
+and the service tags intersection with the filter exclusion tags must be empty (disjoint).
+* We include only healthy targets.
+If a module instance is failing it's health check,
+it's considered invalid for fault injection for obvious reasons.

 ### Adding your failure commands
 You can specify which failure commands you'd like to execute.
 The keys are later used to trigger faults.